 22. Listen to a band at Fiesta de Reyes

 Enjoy live free entertainment at Fiesta de Reyes!
 There’s some kind of free event or activity every day in the courtyard.
 Our last visit we heard a Mexcian band singing classic rock and roll, which was actually really fun!
-It’s appropriate entertainment for all ages.
+It’s appropriate entertainment for all ages, and is one of the top things to do in San Diego with teens.

 Location: 2754 Calhoun St, San Diego, CA 92110